 - This is not course development.

-Documentation of pedagogical development must be provided with application and may include one of the following: 1) email/letter of invitation or 2) web link.
+Documentation of pedagogical development must be provided with application and may include one of the following: 1) email/letter of invitation or 2) web link or 3) outline of substantial training.

 - Attendance at conferences or symposia.